 Maybe you need new skills, career advice, or a new or higher paying job.
-Below you will find a number of different career enhancing resources, information on government job training programs, and general employment advice.
+Below you will find a number of different career enhancing resources, information on government job training programs near you, and general employment advice.
 There are charities that coordinate training in their local communities.
-The federal government and states also provide free job placement services, training opportunities, grants to help pay work related expenses, and other support.
+The federal government and states also provide free on the job training or placement services.
+Or adults can find work opportunities, grants to help pay work related expenses, and other support.

 Resources can help with not only placement into a new or better job, but there are also educational resources as well.
-The government or non-profits can help with ESL classes, assist the underemployed with gaining the skills they need for a position, help the under or uneducated get certficiation or an education, and give other help.
+The government or non-profits near you can help with ESL classes, IT skills, healthcare, or assist the underemployed with gaining the career skills they need for a position.
+Centers also help the under or uneducated get certification, an internship or an education, and give other help.
 Most programs are free to sign up for, so that is a huge benefit.

 Free government job training and help in finding employment